 The BEABA is high-ranking for ease of use.
 Although this option is not ultra-soft, like some contenders, it still offers decent softness for sensitive gums.
 Its broader handle is more manageable for babies to grasp, and its ergonomic design feels comfortable in a parent's hand.
 The spoon's length is somewhat of a Goldilocks size - not too big, yet not too small.
 It can reach inside baby jars yet still work for babies to hold.

 The Munchkin Lift Infant Spoons, Munchkin Soft Tip Spoons, and Avanchy First Stage Bamboo Feeding Spoons rank the lowest, mainly due to issues surrounding size.
 Although the Avanchy has a broader handle (great for little hands) and a soft silicone head, the spoon's head is a bit oversized compared to the competition, and it doesn't comfortably fit little mouths.
 The Munchkin options are long and slim, like a toothbrush, and have handles that are not significantly ergonomic like the BEABA, and the hard plastic lacks softness compared to silicone for gummy mouths.

 Ease of Cleaning

-Introducing solids into your baby's diet is an exciting milestone, and a baby spoon will be a necessity.
-Whether you plan on spoon-feeding or finding a training spoon to help your little one practice self-feeding skills, we are confident there is a product in our lineup that will work for your goals.
+Introducing purees into your baby's diet is an exciting milestone filled with fun, excitement, and often messes.
+All of this requires a suitable baby spoon for meal times and snacking.
+Whether you plan to spoon-feed your little one until they have better hand-eye coordination or you're looking for a training spoon your little one can use to practice feeding themselves, we feel confident there is a spoon in our review that will work for your goals and budget.